 7. Walk, dance, shake, exercise, sing!

 Do anything vigorous and playful that you’re able to do with your body.
 Don’t worry if it feels silly.
 This is how you transform mental anxiety into physical energy, and then let it loose.

 8. Tune into your body’s subtle needs — especially the ones you may have been overlooking.

 Speaking of physical energy, be aware of any food sensitivities, hormone imbalances, or sleep deprivation that might be affecting yours.
 Naturopathy, acupuncture, massages, or energy work can be helpful.

-8. Keep a journal and write dialogues with your anxiety.
+9. Keep a journal and write heart-to-hearts with your anxiety.

 Visualize the anxiety as a person and get curious.
 Ask why it continues to hang around.
 You may be surprised by the answers.
 Your anxiety may have something to teach you.
 If you give it attention, it may calm down and even share an insight or two.

-9. Experiment with approaches you haven’t tried yet — even if they’re outside the box.
+10. Experiment with approaches you haven’t tried yet — even if they’re outside the box.

 Try one of psychologist Belleruth Naparstek’s guided imagery CDs on anxiety, stress reduction, or healthy sleep.
 Read about the role the heart plays in health — I recommend the Heartmath Institute — and see about trying one of their devices to improve what’s called your “heart rate variability” and reduce your stress.
 Look at tapping videos from Julie Schiffman to learn about a technique that many have found quite calming.

 11. Find your sense of humor — especially when it’s absurd.